github/docs/data/reusables/gated-features/secret-scanning.md

-{%- ifversion fpt %}
+{%- ifversion fpt or ghec %}
-{% data variables.secret-scanning.partner_alerts_caps %} run automatically on public repositories in all products on {% data variables.product.prodname_dotcom_the_website %}. {% data variables.secret-scanning.user_alerts_caps %} are available for public repositories, as well as repositories owned by organizations that use {% data variables.product.prodname_ghe_cloud %} and have a license for {% data variables.product.prodname_GH_advanced_security %}.
+{% data variables.secret-scanning.partner_alerts_caps %} runs automatically on public repositories to notify service providers about leaked secrets on {% data variables.product.prodname_dotcom_the_website %}.

-{%- elsif ghec %}
-{% data variables.secret-scanning.partner_alerts_caps %} run automatically on all public repositories.
-If you have a license for {% data variables.product.prodname_GH_advanced_security %}, you can enable and configure {% data variables.secret-scanning.user_alerts %} for any repository owned by an organization.
+{% data variables.secret-scanning.user_alerts_caps %} are available for free on all public repositories.
+Organizations using {% data variables.product.prodname_ghe_cloud %} with a license for {% data variables.product.prodname_GH_advanced_security %} can also enable {% data variables.secret-scanning.user_alerts %} on their private and internal repositories.

 {%- elsif ghes %}
 {% data variables.product.prodname_secret_scanning_caps %} is available for organization-owned repositories in {% data variables.product.product_name %} if your enterprise has a license for {% data variables.product.prodname_GH_advanced_security %}.